MKGitHub/JSONX/README.md

 What’s New?
 ------
-* Version 1.1 improves performance as well as minor refactorings.
+* Version 1.1.0 improves performance as well as minor refactorings (Swift 3.0.1/3.1/3.2).
+* Version 1.2.0 adds support for Swift 4.0.0 and Xcode 9.

 Requirements
 ------
-* Swift Version 3.0.1
+* Swift Version 4.0.0
-* ARC
+* Xcode 9
-* macOS 10.11 and later
+* macOS 10.12 and later
-* iOS 9.0 and later
+* iOS 10.0 and later
-* tvOS 9.0 and later
+* tvOS 10.0 and later

 How to Install